 p.
 30 | Blue Booking.
-When parties and shopping are academic.
-Plus: shopping lists, special programs, and some startling numbers.
+When parties are academic.
+Plus: course wish lists, special programs, and some startling numbers.

 p.
 36 | College Meets University.

 An undergraduate road map to the intersection of Yale College and the University's graduate and professional schools.